dannycerongarcia/Self-Driving-Car/README.md

   infrared-receiver,
   potentiometer.

  If there is no obstacle, emitted infrared ray will disappear.
 If the infrared ray encounters an obstacle, it will be reflected back to the infrared-receiver.
-Then the infrared-receiver will detect this signal and confirm an obstacle exists in front.
+Then the infrared-receiver will detect this signal and confirm an obstacle ahead.